Asymptotics and regularity of flat solutions to fully nonlinear elliptic problems: Log-Lipschitz estimates in continuous media

-\begin{proof} We start off by revisiting the proof of Lemma \ref{Key lemma}.
-A key step in the proof of that Lemma is inequality \eqref{ineq_key}.
-Didividing such estimate by $\delta_k$ and letting $k \to \infty$, gives access to the tangential viscosity inequality \eqref{tang visc ineq}, as long as ${|F(X,M)-F(0,M)|}$ and $\|f\|_\infty$ are $\text{o}(\delta_k)$.
-Thus, implementing the very same proof of Lemma \ref{Key lemma} gives, under the hypotheses of Theorem \ref{teo log-lip estimates for flat sol}, object of this proof, the existence of a quadratic polynomial $P_1$ satisfying $F(0,D^{2}P_1)=0$ and a number $\sigma>0$ for which the following estimate
+The conclusion of the above reasoning is that we can start off the proof of Theorem \ref{thm LL} out from Lemma \ref{Key lemma}.
+That is, the proof of the current Theorem begins with the existence of a quadratic polynomial $P_1$ satisfying $F(0,D^{2}P_1)=0$ and a number $\sigma>0$ for which the following estimate